kevinva/AttributeLabel/README.md

 * By Interface Builder

-Drag a UIView and then set its class "HzLabel".
+Drag a UIView in your Xib and then set its class "HzLabel".

-With the new feature Xcode6 (IBDesignable and IBInspectable), some properties can be configured at realtime in IB, such as lineSpace, textColor and text:
+Thanks to the new feature Xcode6 (IBDesignable and IBInspectable), some properties can be configured at realtime in IB, such as lineSpace, textColor and text:

 ###
 <img align="center" src="https://raw.githubusercontent.com/kevinva/AttributeLabel/master/Demo/demo1.png" alt="ScreenShot" width="300">